ujjwalt0mar/tcpdump-traffic-insights-Network-traffic-manager-/README.md

 🔗 **Project Notebook**: `ML_Pipline.ipynb`
-📁 **Repository Name**: `tcpdump-traffic-insights-Network-traffic-manager-`
+📁 **Repository**: `tcpdump-traffic-insights-Network-traffic-manager-`

-This project is a prototype designed during an internship at DRDO (DESIDOC) to classify TCP packet types from parsed tcpdump logs and derive structured insights from raw network traffic.
-It uses machine learning to identify and prioritize packet behavior across time and port patterns.
+This project is a prototype built during an internship at **DRDO (DESIDOC)**.
+It analyzes and classifies TCP packets from raw tcpdump logs using machine learning and intelligent feature engineering.
+The goal is to detect and prioritize TCP behaviors like SYN, RST, FIN, and ACK for network-level analysis.

 ---

 ## 📌 Key Features

 ✅ Parses tcpdump logs into structured tabular format
-✅ Extracts and processes TCP flags (SYN, ACK, FIN, RST, etc.)
+✅ Extracts TCP flags and other key metadata
-✅ Feature engineering for IP direction, port types, and timestamp bins
+✅ Engineers features like IP direction, port type, time bins
-✅ Trains a Random Forest Classifier for flag prediction
+✅ Trains a **Random Forest** model for TCP flag classification
-✅ Visualizes traffic patterns over time
+✅ Visualizes flag distribution, trends, and time-based prioritization
-✅ Built as a single, self-contained Jupyter Notebook (`DRDO.ipynb`)
+✅ Fully implemented in a self-contained Jupyter Notebook

 ---

 ## 🧠 What the Notebook Does

-- Reads and parses raw tcpdump lines
+- Reads raw `tcpdump.txt` or similar log files
-- Splits fields like IP, ports, flags, sequence numbers
+- Extracts fields: timestamp, source IP, destination IP, ports, flags
-- Encodes TCP flags into machine-readable features
+- Converts TCP flags into one-hot encoded features
-- Classifies packet types using `RandomForestClassifier`
+- Categorizes ports (well-known, dynamic, private)
+- Adds metadata like packet direction and time of day
-- Plots flag distribution and time-based behavior
+- Trains a model to classify or predict TCP flag behavior
+- Outputs accuracy metrics and visual insights

 ---